nicolaiskogheim/somegitconflicts/README.md

 ### Why do conflicts happen?

 The simple answer is that Git doesn't always know how to merge multiple versions of a file.
-This happens when to different branches makes changes to the same place in the same file.
+This happens when two different branches makes changes to the same place in the same file.

 ### Making the project less prone to conflicts